 To those who do take our world to be reducible to the world of science, the enormous success of natural science seems to confirm not only that science is on the right track, but also that reductionistic naturalism is true.
 While natural science has been very successful in explaining nature, however, the lack of success in explaining the human mind has been grist to the mill of the anti-naturalists, who claim that the mind is not reducible to digital calculation.
 The decade of the brain is long past, billions of dollars have been poured into brain research, but brain science is still lightyears away from a coherent understanding of how the human mind works.
 If, however, it is possible to replicate or simulate the mind and all of human behavior, then this seems to vindicate the naturalistic picture.
 Since digital systems can already do astonishing things, such as beating the world’s best chess and go players, it seems as if eventually they will be able to do all the things they cannot yet do.
 Every not is understood as a not yet, and the obvious failures of digital systems are not understood as contradicting the naturalist assumption (such as with regard to general capabilities, see section 2).
 Digital technology seems to finally vindicate what modern physicalism had argued long ago: that the world is digital in its real nature, including us as humans and our “Cartesian Theatre” of “inner” experience that seems to be caused by physical “machines” such as our brains.

 Besides data, the core concept used for digital representation today is ‘information.’
 The world is taken to consist of information and “reports itself in some way or other that is identifiable through calculation and […] remains orderable as a system of information.”
 Humans, too, are part of the world and are conceived and treated as systems of information.
 Not only is nature measured with digital devices, but increasingly also the human body, together with its vital signs, location, and activities.
 Information is at the core of the digitized world, with not only nature conceived in terms of physics but also humans as part of nature as well as the social, political, and economic environment created by humans.
-It is, as if humans were just “machine parts,” a kind of digital system in which everything is ordered by information.
+It is as if humans were just “machine parts” (Maschinenteile), parts of a digital system in which everything is ordered by information.
 This machine is not a computer alongside other things in the world but the whole world conceived as a digital system, regardless of whether there are computers in it or not.
 A classical image of this system is Galileo’s picture of the “book of nature,” which is written in geometrical terms.
-A recent depiction is the matrix in the film “The Matrix,” which consists of information that only appears to humans as the world they live in.
+A recent depiction is the matrix in the film “The Matrix,” which consists of information that appears to humans as the world they live in.
 Information processing seems to be much more than what is done in computing, it seems to unlock the workings of the whole world.

 Section 6 will come back to the ways in which digitization is changing our orientation toward the world and ourselves.
 There, the above thoughts will be continued in an investigation into how the digital technology of today and of the future changes our orientation toward the world.
 Before, however, it is important to get clearer on the connections between information and orientation.
 Up till now, digitization has been focused on a rather narrow kind of information, and section 7 claims that this is beginning to change.
 Digital technology will be able to operate with information in a wider sense and that will fundamentally change our orientation toward the world.